-The successful tracked line-based event features would be further refined through undistorting the endpoints of the lines, and then, projected to a unit sphere after passing outlier rejection.
+The successfully tracked line-based event features would be further refined by undistorting the endpoints of the lines and projected onto a unit sphere after passing outlier rejection.
 The outlier rejection is performed using RANSAC with a fundamental matrix model.
-After that, we can get the line-based landmark by triangulating the correspondences of two line features.
+Then, we obtain the line-based landmark by triangulating the correspondences of two line features.
 The line-based landmark whose 3D position has been successfully calculated would be fed to the sliding windows for the nonlinear optimization.